otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/should-represent-maps-as-objects-with-keys-being-properties.md

 ---
-type: SHOULD
 id: R004040
 ---

-# represent maps as objects with keys being their property names
+# SHOULD represent maps as objects with keys being their property names

 Strive to model your schema consumer-agnostic.
 That implies: